Marcus Paramore

-Marcus Paramore is an American politician who serves in the Alabama House of Representatives, representing the 89th district since 2022.
-A member of the Republican Party, Paramore's district includes both Dale County and Pike County.
+Marcus Paramore is an American politician who serves in the Alabama House of Representatives, representing the 89th district, including Dale County and Pike County, since 2022.
+He is a member of the Republican Party.

 Education and early career

 Paramore received a bachelor's degree in economics and a master's degree in sport and fitness management from Troy University.
 Paramore later became the director of government relations at Troy University.
 He also worked as a staffer to U.S. Representative Terry Everett.
 Paramore was first elected to the city council of Troy, Alabama, in 2012 and was re-elected in 2016, representing the city's third district.
 He became president of the city council by 2018.
 During his tenure on the city council, Paramore helped develop industry in the area, including the establishment of a Kimber Manufacturing facility, in addition to Rex Lumber and various other retailers.
 In May 2022, Paramore was appointed to a state board for watershed management in Pike County, Alabama.